cameronbracken/pgfSweave/README.md

 * Nicer LaTeX number formatting.

 * Follow `\input` and `\include` statements.

-* Automatically add the `\pgfrealjobname` command if it is not already in the file like the Sweave style file is added when `stylepath=TRUE`.

 * When a pgf/TikZ graphic is included manually (not in a code chunk) add the commands to externalize into the graphics into the shell script that